Quick Answer

 Keep a practical file ready.
 That should include a draft Modelo 036/037 that correctly states your activity and VAT position, and your RETA enrollment details for Social Security registration.
 Also keep issued and received invoices, plus supporting invoices for business expenses, because those records are part of the filing trail from day one.

 Budget for more than the reduced social security fee.
-Your checklist should include the current contribution after verification, quarterly filing support, possible Modelo 303 if your activity is VAT-subject, possible Modelo 130 if income-tax advances apply, and the reality that one source describes monthly obligations even with zero income.
-Filing mistakes matter too.
-Late or incorrect quarterly filings can be fined even if you do not owe tax.
+Your checklist should include the verified current contribution range, quarterly filing support, possible Modelo 303 if your activity is VAT-subject, possible Modelo 130 if income-tax advances apply, and the reality that one source describes monthly obligations even with zero income.
+Filing mistakes matter too: late or incorrect quarterly filings can be fined even if you do not owe tax.

 Recheck early, before the discounted period ends.
-Verify Add current extension condition after verification, then review whether your revenue is now stable enough, whether client contracts carry more liability, and whether you want to retain profit rather than draw everything personally.
+Verify the current extension condition, then review whether your revenue is now stable enough, whether client contracts carry more liability, and whether you want to retain profit rather than draw everything personally.
 If several of those changed at once, escalate to a Spain-qualified advisor instead of guessing from an old setup.

 Yes.
 Do not assume the basic contribution includes unemployment protection, because one cited source says the basic cotización does not include the premium for paro.
 If your activity is VAT-subject, decide invoice treatment before the first bill goes out, not when quarter-end arrives.